sercankulcu/sercankulcu.github.io/_memory/2020-08-25-hair-grows-back.md

    - everyday-life
 ---

-During the pandemic, my wife learned how to cut my hair.

-The training material was me.
+During the pandemic, my wife learned how to cut my hair, and the training material was me.
 The first attempts were not especially successful.
 I described the results at the time by saying she had repeatedly turned me into a monkey, which was unfair to monkeys but accurate enough about my confidence when I looked in the mirror.

-Still, hair grows back, so we continued.

-By August, something had changed.
-The cuts had become good enough that the experiment no longer felt like an emergency solution.
+Hair grows back, so we continued.
+By August, something had changed: the cuts had become good enough that the experiment no longer felt like an emergency solution.
 At the same time, the price I remembered from before the pandemic had risen sharply.
 A service that had once seemed ordinary now invited a calculation.

 Why go back?

-That question would have sounded strange only a few months earlier.
+Only a few months earlier, the question would have sounded strange.
 Haircuts belonged outside the home.
 You went somewhere, sat down, someone else handled the problem, and you returned with less hair.

-Then the world changed its rules and the house began absorbing tasks that had once belonged elsewhere.
-Work came home.
-Meetings came home.
-Exercise came home.
-In our case, the barber came home too.
+Then the house began absorbing tasks that had once belonged elsewhere.
+Work, meetings, exercise, and many other parts of daily life moved indoors.
+In our case, haircuts did too.
+What began as a temporary answer to a closed world slowly became a normal household skill.

-The part I remember most is not the saving.
-It is the learning curve.
-A skill that once appeared to belong to professionals slowly became something another person in the house could do because there had been enough attempts.

-Of course, I had to wear every attempt.

-That was my contribution.
+The part that stayed with me was the learning curve rather than the saving.
+Something that had once seemed to belong entirely to professionals became possible through repetition.
+Each attempt corrected a little of the previous one, although I had to wear every stage of that education in public whenever I left the house.

-By the time the result became reliable, the strange part was no longer cutting hair at home.

-The strange part was paying someone else to do it.
+By the time the result became reliable, cutting hair at home no longer felt unusual.
+Paying someone else to do it had become the stranger idea.